krhoda/wasm_webworker_example/README.md

             },
         ],
     },
+    ...
 }
 ```

-And now so can you!
+And now you too can harness the power of WebWorkers, React, and Rust-WASM!